 HMO Value (SummaCare) – If you live in Northeastern Ohio, this policy is another cheap catastrophic option.
 The deductible of $8,550 is high, although once it has been met, 100% of your expenses are covered without additional coinsurance.

-Essential Care 1 (Ambetter) – Once the $8,150 deductible is met, benefits are paid at 100% with no out-of-pocket expenses.
+Essential Care 1 (Ambetter) – Once the $8,300 deductible is met, benefits are paid at 100% with no out-of-pocket expenses.
 Virtual online office visits are covered with no out-of-pocket expense.
 The generic drug copay is $25 (retail) and $67.50 (mail order).
 Buckeye Community Health is the parent company and offers many inexpensive options in this tier.
 Vision and dental for adults can be added to all Ambetter contracts